csc690-spring18/Milestone-1-Proposal/README.md

 Proposal:

-- Must have features
+- Must have features:

+1. Users shall be able to browse through the site, but not have access to post or delete food item files.
+2. Users shall be able to create accounts and log in.
+3. Users shall be able to remove the food items they have ordered.
+4. Users shall be able to cancel the whole order at once.
+5. Administrator shall be able to delete any listed food item files.
+6. The app shall present the Terms and Conditions and Privacy Policy during the registration process.
+7. The site shall ask for username and password.
+8. Passwords shall be encrypted.

+- Nice to have features:

-1. Application shall be optimized.
+1. Fuzzy string search shall be used to filter food items.
-2. Data shall be stored in the MySQL database on the class server in the team's account.
+2. Administrator shall manage the database.
-3. Privacy of users shall be protected and all privacy policies will be appropriately communicated to the users.
+3. Users shall be able to find their passwords if they forgot, and passwords shall be sent to the their email addresses.
-4. The language used shall be English.
+4. Users shall be able to reset their passwords as they wish.
-5. Application shall be very easy to use and intuitive.
+5. Users shall be able to contact administrator.
-6. Messaging between users shall be done only by class approved methods and not via e-mail clients in order to avoid issues of security with e-mail services.
-7. Pay functionality (how to pay for goods and services) shall not be implemented.
-8. Program shall follow MVC pattern.